 “Most SDS systems are distributed, and distributed systems can sometimes be more challenging for new operators,” said Raihan.
 “A single localized system can be easier to operate, but a federation of localized systems is often indistinguishable from a distributed system.”

-Complexity tends to creep in along with scale.
-As a consequence, more skilled operators are generally necessary as SDS becomes more pervasive.
+When an infrastructure scales, it often becomes more complex.
+As SDS becomes more widespread, enterprises will need more personnel to manage their storage environments.
 Take the case of hyperscale cloud providers: they generally have extraordinarily talented people delivering high efficiency in terms of humans per petabyte.
-This means that with the power, sophistication, and flexibility enabled by SDS, there comes a responsibility to understand what it can do and how.
+For software-defined environments, this means that with the power, sophistication, and flexibility comes a responsibility to understand very clearly what the systems and software can do.

 At Red Hat, for example, the company emphasizes training and consulting for people implementing its storage in an SDS environment.
 That way, the inevitable teething problems can be smoothed out along the way.